When is the best time to sell your house in Calgary?

 The jobs report shows that mid-career individuals are getting back to work.
 While the direct connection isn't clear in this case, these are usually the people who are buying homes.
 These are people trying to secure an asset that can act as a base for them as they look at the downside of their careers.

-However, a concerning point is a step backward in average wages.
-Stagnant wages aren’t supposed to follow in a recovery.
+However, a concerning point is a step backwards in average wages.
+Stagnant wages aren't supposed to follow in a recovery.
 But when unemployment is high, wages are damped by minimized demand for talent.

 4. Millennials are Growing up and So are Their Wallets

 Conversely, the baby boomers are ageing out of work and major economic contributions.
 With kids gone, work gone and the likelihood of financial improvement gone, seniors are going to downsize.
 This leaves new homes open for increasingly ownership-minded millennials.